Aleixbs/Aleixbs/README.md

   <ul>
       <li>✨Building a Resume website to display all my projects on github.io  https://Aleixbs.github.io/CV_Aleixbs </li>
       <li>✨Building a collaborative tool for wildlife and forests protection at SOS COSTABRAVA   </li>
       <li>✨Building a solution to display regional economics on a website for my final project   </li>
+      <li>✨Building a chat-GPT widget for ArcGIS Web App Builder with API 3.x   ...soon</li>
   </ul>
   <li>💥 <b>I’m looking to collaborate on any GIS related project</b>  </li>
 </ul>